kazurayam/VisualTestingInKatalonStudio/docs/Step_by_step_instruction.md

 The Materials library requires 2 GlobalVariables defined in the Execution Profile.

-1. `GlobalVariable.MATERIAL_REPOSITORY` : its type should be Null or String
+1. `GlobalVariable.MATERIAL_REPOSITORY` : its type should be Null
 2. `GlobalVariable.CURRENT_TESTCASE_ID` : its type should be String

 You need to define them in the Execution Profiles in your project.
 Following screen shot shows 2 variables defined in the *default* Profile.